fornwall/rust-script/README.md

 The following features are defined:

-- `suppress-cargo-output` (default): if building the script takes less than 2 seconds and succeeds, `cargo-script` will suppress Cargo's output.
+- `suppress-cargo-output` (default): if building the script takes less than 2 seconds and succeeds, `rust-script` will suppress Cargo's output.
 Note that this disabled coloured Cargo output on Windows.

 <a name="compiling"></a>
 ### Manually Compiling and Installing

 `rust-script` requires Rust 1.11 or higher to build.
 Rust 1.4+ was supported prior to version 0.2.

 Once built, you should place the resulting executable somewhere on your `PATH`.
-At that point, you should be able to invoke it by using `cargo script`.
-Note that you *can* run the executable directly, but the first argument will *need* to be `script`.
+At that point, you should be able to invoke it by using `rust-script`.

-If you want to run `cargo script` from a hashbang on UNIX, or via file associations on Windows, you should also install the `run-cargo-script` program somewhere on `PATH`.

 <a name="hashbang"></a>
 ### Self-Executing Scripts